Where Your Water Comes From

 In addition to providing your water service, our staff can:

-- Provide you information on water treatment units, information about cross connection control and backflow protection devices and many other water-related items
+- Provide information on home water treatment units, backflow protection devices and many other water-related items

 - Offer advice and suggestions for finding leaks in your water system

 - Give tips to help you deal with high- and low-pressure water problems

 - Provide a list of certified Backflow Testers

 - The average annual use per residential customer is 80,000 gallons.

 - Clark Public Utilities has 35 wells which have a pumping capacity of 35 million gallons of water per day.

 - Water is stored in 33 reservoirs with a combined storage capacity of 18.9 million gallons.

 - We have about 883 miles of distribution lines.